 The presence in a company of any single element is not enough to indicate fraud.
 But the combination – any combination – of these elements increases the risk of fraud.

 Individuals who exhibit or have a combination of the following social characteristics might be more likely than others to stray from the straight and narrow.
-Detecting fraud is further complicated by the fact that many of these behavioral elements are the same ones that tend to make executives successful.
+Detecting fraud is further complicated because many of these behavioral elements are the same ones that tend to make executives successful.

 Lack of a Moral Compass